thomaschampagne/elevate/README.md

 * Open new tab and type **chrome://extensions**, then enter.
 * Tick **Developer Mode** checkbox.
 * Click **Load Unpacked Extension** button, then choose **dist/** directory (this is where you have the **manifest.json** file)
-* Make sure to disable others instances of stravistix.
+* Make sure to disable other instances of stravistix.
 You can re-enable them back from same tab.
 * Open strava.com

 ### Build plugin on files changes

-In order to avoid to re-run the painfull `npm run build` task on each file changes.
+In order to avoid to re-run the painful `npm run build` task on each file changes.
 You could run the following command:

 ```bash
 npm start